 |Manipulating real numbers|

-This topic depicts issues, related with using real numbers, while manipulating FIX messages, as well as solutions for the issues, are offered by the FIX Engine.
+This topic depicts issues, related to using real numbers while manipulating FIX messages, as well as solutions for the issues, are offered by the FIX Engine.

-Interface of the Message class that encapsulates primary operations over FIX fields for a FIX message, offers a few overloads, allowing users to set/get field values of native language types like int, long and double.
-The field value set/get function-member convert the value of a primitive type into/from its string presentation using natural transformation.
+The interface of the Message class that encapsulates primary operations over FIX fields for a FIX message, offers a few overloads, allowing users to set/get field values of native language types like int, long and double.
+The field value set/get function-member converts the value of a primitive type into/from its string presentation using natural transformation.

-However, for native types like float and double there's no unambiguous transformation available.
-That's because double values usually have no finite presentation due to limitation of data type.
+However, for native types like float and double, there's no unambiguous transformation available.
+That's because double values usually have no finite presentation due to the limitation of the data type.
 In particular, assume the following initialization of a variable of double type is executed:

 const double Price = 100.10;